ritterim/handholdJS/README.md

 You can customize the following Handhold elements:
 - `boundingBox` - Box that wraps around the highlighted element.
-  - `classList` - Array of CSS classes.
-  - `style` - Object containing any CSS properties you want to apply to the element.
-- `overlay` - Backdrop used to emphasize the highlighted element.
-  - `dimBackground` - Boolean value to determine whether it should display the dimmed out background.
-  - `classList` - Array of CSS classes.
-  - `style` - Object containing any CSS properties you want to apply to the element.
 - `modal` - Modal element where steps will be displayed.
-  - `classList` - Array of CSS classes.
-  - `style` - Object containing any CSS properties you want to apply to the element.
-- `nextBtn` - Button that moves to the next step.
+- `nextButton` - Button that moves to the next step.
-  - `classList` - Array of CSS classes.
-  - `style` - Object containing any CSS properties you want to apply to the element.
-- `prevBtn` - Button that moves to the next step.
+- `previousButton` - Button that moves to the next step.
-  - `classList` - Array of CSS classes.
-  - `style` - Object containing any CSS properties you want to apply to the element.
 - `finishBtn` - Button that moves to the next step.

+Each Handhold element can be customized using the following properties:

-  - `classList` - Array of CSS classes.
+- `classList` - An array of classes to be applied to the element.
-  - `style` - Object containing any CSS properties you want to apply to the element.
+- `style` - An object containing CSS properties and values to apply to the element.

 ### Full Example
-handhold.json:
+handhold-config.json:
 ```JSON
 {
   "config": {